-Sub-attributes: nature of surface

-nature of surface - qualifying terms
+Sub-attributes: nature of surface nature of surface - qualifying terms underlying layer see clause 27.132 see clause 27.133 see clause 27.179

-underlying layer

-survey date range 29.29
+29.29 survey date range

-Survey date range: IHO Definition: The complex attribute describes the period of the hydrographic survey, as see clause 27,78 see clause 27.80 Deleted: 77

-Indication: The complex attribute describes the period of the hydrographic survey, as the time between its subattributes.

-Sub-attributes: date end date start

-The sub-attributes date start and date end must be encoded using 4 digits for the calendar year (YYYY) and, optionally, 2 digits for the month (MM) (for example April = 04) and 2 digits for the day (DD).
-When no specific month and/or day is required/known, indication of the month and/or day is replaced with dashes (-).

-29.30 telecommunications

-Telecommunications: IHO Definition: A means or channel of communicating at a distance by electrical or electromagnetic means such as telegraphy, telephony, or broadcasting.

-Indication: The complex attribute describes the different telecommunications methods and contact details.

-Sub-attributes: contact instructions

-telecommunication identifier

-telecommunication service

-If no value is populated for the sub-attribute telecommunication service, this means the service is voice communication.
+Survey date range: IHO Definition: The complex attributes the time between its sub-attributes. ute describes the period of the hydrographic surv Commented [TS86]: Do not think that this is a good definition.
+Indication: The complex attribute describes the period o attributes. f the hydrographic survey, as the time between it s sub- uggest change.
+Sub-attributes:date end date startsee clause 27.78 see clause 27.80 Remarks: The sub-attributes date start and date end must be and, optionally, 2 digits for the month (MM) (for exam specific month and/or day is required/known, indicated) nple April = 04) and 2 digits for the day (DD).
+Wh nen no 29.30 telecommunications Telecommunications: IHO Definition: A means or ch electromagnetic means such as telegraphy, telephony, or a . ical or Indication: The complex attribute describes the different telecommunications methods and contact details 6.
+Sub-attributes: contact instructions telecommunication identifier telecommunication service see clause 27.76 see clause 27.168 see clause 27.169 Remarks: • If no value is populated for the sub-attribute teleco voice communication. ommunication service, this means the service e is by